LaMonte Wade Jr Player Props: Giants vs. Reds

 Reds Pitching Rankings

-- The Reds have the 26th-ranked team ERA among all league pitching staffs (4.80).
+- The Reds have the 26th-ranked team ERA among all MLB pitching staffs (4.83).

-- Reds pitchers combine to allow the fifth-most home runs in baseball (124 total, 1.3 per game).
+- The Reds give up the fifth-most home runs in baseball (128 total, 1.3 per game).

-- His last appearance came on Saturday, July 8 against the Milwaukee Brewers, when the righty threw 3 2/3 innings, surrendering five earned runs while giving up six hits.
+- In his last time out on Friday, the right-hander went six innings against the Milwaukee Brewers, giving up one earned run while surrendering five hits.

-- In 15 games this season, the 29-year-old has put up an ERA of 7.00, with 7.1 strikeouts per nine innings.
-Opponents are batting .312 against him.
+- The 25-year-old has amassed an ERA of 5.95, with 6.5 strikeouts per nine innings, in 17 games this season.
+Opponents are hitting .287 against him.

 © 2023 Data Skrive.
 All rights reserved.